 Globally, more than a third (40%) of respondents are purpose-driven consumers, who select brands based on how well they align with their personal beliefs.
 Consumers are increasingly choosing products that are eco-friendly, transparent and in line with their values.
 A third of respondents say they will stop buying a product if they lose trust in the brand.

 The environment is a priority not only for North American customers.
 Globally, nearly eight in 10 consumers surveyed say they value sustainability.
 Over 70% of these respondents would pay, on average, 35% more for eco-friendly brands.

-And specifically during the pandemic the numbers have certainly changed.
+And specifically during the pandemic the numbers certainly changed.

-With people all across the U.S. spending more time at home during coronavirus quarantines, many Americans are rethinking their habits and trying to live more sustainably.
-According to a new survey, nearly two-thirds of people have been inspired to pick up more eco-friendly habits during the pandemic — and beyond.
+With people all across the U.S. spending more time at home during coronavirus quarantines, many Americans were rethinking their habits and trying to live more sustainably.
+According to a survey, nearly two-thirds of people had been inspired to pick up more eco-friendly habits during the pandemic — and beyond.